linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 ## Linux, Apache, MySQL, and PHP (LAMP) Stack

 This section will cover installing Apache, MySQL, PHP, and SSL on your Linode from scratch.
-If you already have a functioning LAMP stack, skip ahead to the **Creating a New Apache Virtual Host with SSL** section.
+If you already have a functioning LAMP stack, skip ahead to the **Creating an Apache Virtual Host with SSL** section.

 ### Installing LAMP Stack Packages